Nevostrius/Product-Memorizer/README.md

--> Learned to use dynamic allocation for Arrays \n
+-> Learned to use dynamic allocation for Arrays <br/>
 -> Practice to use functions and structs